 A similar mistake people make when selling their house in Broadview Heights, often owing to that emotional attachment, is pricing unrealistically.
 The temptation is to price higher than market value because sellers perceive the house to be worth that higher price.
 But overpriced houses don’t sell very quickly if they ever sell at all.

 Then, again, you shouldn’t underprice your house because sellers will think something is wrong with it, and it may not sell when underpriced either.
 It’s critical with respect to pricing to sell to have your agent conduct a comparative market analysis to find out what comparable homes in your neighborhood have recently sold for.
-(Contact your local agent at (440) 628-1321 to find out more about pricing to sell.)
+(Contact your local agent by calling or texting (440) 628-1321 to find out more about pricing to sell.)

 A subspecies of this same mistake involves people expecting to get the asking price and nothing less.
 “Any smart buyer will negotiate,” the real estate pros say, “and if you want to complete the sale, you may have to play ball.”